 5) The games aren’t exciting when you realize how slow-paced they are.
 You know, I actually get a lot of stuff done when I have the football games on at home.
 I half pay attention to what’s going on.
 I don’t subscribe to the NFL Network, I don’t buy football swag.
 I get crap done and think about how much of a time suck giving full attention to the games would be.
 It takes, what, 3 or 4 hours to play a game that, on the game clock, officially takes 1 hour 15 minutes?
 Check it out next time… anytime anything happens, the NFL goes to a commercial – a touchdown, a field goal, a kickoff return, a punt return.
 They have A LOT of advertisers, make a CRAP-TON of money from them, AND the NFL home office is actually considered to be a NON-PROFIT ORGANIZATION…………….

 6) NFL IS A NON-PROFIT ORGANIZATION.
-I didn’t know about this until grumpy (like me today) sports guy on NPR, Frank Deford, mentioned that the NFL home office falls under the categories of non-profit org (listen or read at NPR here).
+I didn’t know about this until grumpy (like me today) sports guy on NPR, Frank Deford, mentioned that the NFL home office falls under the category of non-profit org (listen or read at NPR here).
 The commissioner, Roger Goodell, made over $44 million last year.
 I guess it’s “not profit” if the organization is funneling its money to the boss… then it’s just “salary,” right?

 7) Conflicting Rules #1.
 For kickoff, the clock doesn’t start until the returner catches the ball and runs it beyond the endzone.
 Punt the ball, and the clock starts ticking at the start of the play.
 I don’t get why there’s a difference.